 ties that bind people to the group are loose

 In-person communities have two advantages:

 KONY 2012 reached the highest levels of American government.

-When Gary Ackerman, Democratic Representative from New York, retired in 2012, he was asked what had changed since he was first elected in 1983.
+When Gary Ackerman, U.S. House representative from New York, retired in 2012, he was asked what had changed since he was first elected in 1983.